Inclusive Preschool Program Invites Children to “Learn Together”

 “What I like the most is knowing that he’s in a classroom with other children that have similar needs and that his teachers are very well aware of what he needs specifically, and they can work on that on a daily basis,” Reed said.

-The county developed the program for their younger learners after seeing the benefits of inclusive classrooms for older students.
+The county developed the program for its younger learners after seeing the benefits of inclusive classrooms for older students.

 “A lot of schools have already changed to that model and have inclusive classrooms, so we thought, why should preschool be different?” she said.